ExoticDG/Rust-Calculator/SECURITY.md

 ## Reporting a Vulnerability

 To report you can either use the issues tab or ther is a disscution in the disscution tab for reporting.
+You can also use the report button in the security tab.